ijlee2/codemod-utils/docs/src/docs/tutorials/main-tutorial/05-update-acceptance-tests-part-2.md

 </details>

 From the console's log, we see that `visitCallExpression` visited only 1 node.
 This is surprising, because the `test` and `module` functions, located inside the parent `module`, are also of the type `CallExpression`.
 This works in our favor, but may be a bug in some other case.
-To visit all `CallExpression` nodes, you can write `this.traverse(node)` to make a recursion.
+To visit all `CallExpression` nodes, you can write `this.traverse(path)` to make a recursion.

 <details>